pes18fan/codedump/README.md

 Implementations of various numerical methods in C. Also done in college.

+### vhdl

+Some hardware descriptions in VHDL done as part of my Embedded Systems course.

 ### web

 Some simple programs I wrote a long time back when I was first learning the